dotnet/runtime/docs/design/coreclr/botr/xplat-minidump-generation.md

     %%  A single % character.
     %d  PID of dumped process (for backwards createdump compatibility).
     %p  PID of dumped process.
-    %P  PID of dumped process.
     %e  The process executable filename.
-    %E  The process executable filename.
     %h  Hostname return by gethostname().
     %t  Time of dump, expressed as seconds since the Epoch, 1970-01-01 00:00:00 +0000 (UTC).